 - Each lab will be worth 10 points unless otherwise noted (one is worth 15 points, and one is worth 20 points), and has a specified due date noted on Blackboard. - To earn full credit, you must complete the assignment as given, written in correct formal English, and showing evidence of critical thinking.
-You must follow the format given under Course Materials (Introduction with the research question and hypotheses; Methodology, including all mathematical formulas and explanation of data; Results; Interpretation of results; Conclusions).
+You must follow the format given under Course Materials (Introduction with the research question and hypotheses; Methodology, including all mathematical formulas and explanation of data; Results; Interpretation of results; Conclusions; Bibliography).
 Interpretations of results are not conclusions.
 Conclusions point back to the original question. - Excel formulas are NOT to be included in your report.
 Formulas in words are not mathematical formulas.
 For example, when completing the Hoover Index lab, the formula I will be looking for is:

-'''

-\begin{split} H &= 50 \ \sum{i=1}^{r} \mid Pi - Ai \mid \\ & \\ Where: \\ P_i &= Population \ of \ Subunit{i'} \ Total \ Population \ and \\ A_i &= Area \ of \ Subunit{i'} \ Total \ Area \end{split}
+$$\begin{split} H &= 50 \sum{i=1}^{1} |Pi - Ai| \\ Where: \\ P_i &= Population of Subunit{i'} / Total Population and \\ A_i &= Area of Subunit{i'} / Total Area \end{split}$$

-'''

-- All tables are to be completed in the format given under Course Materials. - There will be significant deductions in points given for late assignments unless you have given me an excellent documentable excuse. - Emailed labs will not be graded.
+- All tables are to be completed in the format given under Course Materials. - I expect complete bibliographic citations, including for census data.
+The lab assignment is not the bibliographic source.
+Use the particular census or other source. - There will be significant deductions in points given for late assignments unless you have given me an excellent documentable excuse. - Emailed labs will not be graded.
 Labs submitted anywhere other than in the appropriate assignment folder will not be graded.
 Why?
 The grading rubric and the grade book are linked to the Assignment.
-This way there is a time-date stamp for each assignment and you receive your grade as soon as I grade it.

-- I do not give incompletes.
-You will receive the grade you have earned by the last day of class. - The only students who will be eligible to request a grade of Cr/NC at the end of the semester are those who have completed ALL assignments (including every quiz) in a timely manner (that is, each one on its due date!). - If a documentable emergency situation arises that may result in the late submission of an assignment, please let me know as soon as possible via email. - Email Policy: I do check my email regularly.
+This way there is a time-date stamp for each assignment and you receive your grade as soon as I grade it. - I do not give incompletes.
+You will receive the grade you have earned by the last day of class. - A grade of WU will be given to students who completely disappear from the class prior to submitting graded work and neglect to withdraw from the course.
+This includes the final project and/or final exam.
+If you disappear without officially withdrawing, it may affect your financial aid status. - The only students who will be eligible to request a grade of Pass/NC at the end of the semester are those who have completed ALL assignments (including every quiz) in a timely manner (that is, each one on its due date!). - If a documentable emergency situation arises that may result in the late submission of an assignment, please let me know as soon as possible via email. - Email Policy: I do check my email regularly.
 However, I do expect professional respectful communication via email.
 I am not your buddy or your Facebook friend; I am your professor.